 If a student finds it necessary to withdraw from any or all courses, it is important that the proper procedures be followed by beginning with the academic advisor and notifying the Student Financial Aid Office, the Registrar's Office, the Business Office, and the Veterans Aid Assistant (if applicable).
-Failure to complete the withdrawal procedure will result in failing grades being placed on the student's permanent academic record.
-Students may withdraw from the College within the deadline date specified in the official academic calendar for that semester.
+Failure to complete the withdrawal procedure will result in failing grades being placed on the student's permanent academic calendar for that semester.
 A completed withdraw form must have instructor, advisor, financial aid and student signatures.